Table of Contents

 2. Store-Bought Stock

-Features: Mild flavor, minimal seasoning, vegetable-based
+Features: Mild flavor, minimal seasoning, plant-based

 Use Cases: Rice dishes, sauces, gravies